 Philadelphia Drug Charge Attorney Can Help You Fight Penalties for a First-Time Drug Possession in PA

-If you or a family member is accused of committing a first-time drug offense, or has been placed under arrest, you should consult with a drug defense lawyer immediately.
-Philadelphia criminal defense lawyer Lloyd Long has years of experience handling various types of drug crimes, including both felonies and misdemeanors, and will tirelessly work to help fight your case.
+If you or a family member is accused of committing a first-time drug offense, or has been placed under arrest, you should consult with a drug and oxycontin possession defense lawyer in Philadelphia immediately.
+Philadelphia criminal lawyer Lloyd Long has years of experience handling various types of drug crimes, including both felonies and misdemeanors, and will tirelessly work to help fight your case.
 The Law Offices of Lloyd Long represents clients in Philadelphia and across Pennsylvania, and we are ready to represent you.
 To schedule a free consultation, call 24 hours a day at (215) 302-0171, or contact us online.